Virtual-Instanity/gamedig-api/README.md

 # GameDig API
 A very simple API for querying game server information using [GameDig](https://www.npmjs.com/package/gamedig) and [Bun](https://bun.sh).

+## Supported games

+A full list of supported games and their unique identifiers can be found in the [GameDig documentation](https://github.com/gamedig/node-gamedig#games-list).

 ## Requirements

 [Bun](https://bun.sh) installed on your system.